Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Yale College Website Redesign

-Led the full redesign of Yale College's web presence.
-Won the Webby People's Voice Award.
-Foundation of Yale College's digital identity today.
+Led the full redesign of Yale College's web presence, which won the Webby People's Voice Award in 2020.
+This project remains the foundation of Yale College's digital identity and established the governance model used to manage 50+ institutional websites since.

 Publication · 3 Editions